 Decidedly unconventional, Angela's holiday album is an eclectic mix of traditional favorites & introspective new takes, betraying a reverent nod to a rustic, Waits-ian world, with just a pinch of the Celtic, designed for an intimate, listening setting.

-And finally Angela's very first album ever, for Tokyo's Teichiku Records.
+And Angela's very first album ever, for Tokyo's Teichiku Records.
 It was 1989, the embarkation of her recording career.
 With the top session players of the day — David Garfield, Jimmy Johnson, John Peña, the late Carlos Vega, Luis Conte, Lenny Castro, Brandon Fields, to name a few — it was an experience Angela will never forgot.

-And for something in the area of wellness: Relax.
+For something in the area of wellness: Relax.
 Restore.
 Renew.
 After 30 years as a professional musician, and 20 as a yoga practitioner, with this guided class Angela finally integrated two of her loves and produced this yoga CD.
 It is one hour of gentle instruction, narrated by Angela, and featuring beautifully improvised music by The Global Folk.

 Continuing with the wellness path, this collection of short guided meditations is designed to easily facilitate beginning or ending your busy day with intention and consciousness-tuning.
 Each meditation was written and narrated by Angela, and speaks to different spiritual tenets: gratitude, compassion, forgiveness, mindfulness, goodwill, and being present.
 May these meditations bring some peace to your day.